gofilipa/orals/queer_modernisms_list.md

-*Below is a final version of my list, "Queer Modernisms and Affects", organized by various subtopics.*
+# Queer Modernisms and Affects
+Filipa Calado

 ## Foundations
 - Cixous, Hélène.
 "The Laugh of the Medusa."
 1975.